Improving lives through sound financial planning.

 3. Complete, sign, and return the Designated Beneficiary Plan Agreement.

-If you invest through someone other than Schwab, reach out to their customer service or log into your online account to review beneficiary information.
+If you invest through someone other than Charles Schwab, reach out to their customer service or log into your online account to review beneficiary information.
 If you aren’t sure who should be named as your beneficiary on certain accounts, it’s time to have a frank conversation with your estate planning attorney and/or your financial advisor.
 As objective advisors with a fiduciary duty only to you, they can give input on who may or may not be a good choice to inherit your investments.
 They can also give advice about how to equitably name different beneficiaries, or even present the option of establishing a trust.

 If you have questions about investment accounts and how to ensure they are managed properly when you are gone, contact Tull Financial Group at 757.436.1122.
 We’d be happy to help you find the right team of professionals, and ensure your hard-earned investments are distributed in the way you see fit.